anhaidgroup/cloudlabeler/README.md

       - Otherwise, you need to launch a new instance.
  </details>

-2. Connect to AWS machine using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
+3. Connect to EC2 instance you just created using [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

-    <details><summary markdown='span'> Don't know how to connect to AWS machine using SSH? </summary><br />
+    <details><summary markdown='span'> Don't know how to connect to EC2 instance using SSH? </summary><br />

    If your system is Linux or Mac,

    - In the end of 1, you should download a Key Pair and it is a pem file.
 Set the permission of the pem file.
+For example, if your pem file is at /path/my-key-pair.pem, type:

    ```
    chmod 400 /path/my-key-pair.pem
    ```

    - Use the ssh command to connect to the instance.
 You need to specify your pem file and user_name@public_dns_name.
 The user_name should be 'ubuntu'.
-You can find the public_dns_name of your AWS machine by clicking EC2 instance in [EC2](https://aws.amazon.com/ec2/) and check 'Public DNS (IPv4)' in its description.
+You can find the public_dns_name of your EC2 instance by clicking it in EC2 instance page and check 'Public DNS (IPv4)' in its description below.
 For example, if your pem file is at /path/my-key-pair.pem and your Public DNS (IPv4) is ec2-198-51-100-1.compute-1.amazonaws.com, type:

    ```
    ssh -i /path/my-key-pair.pem ubuntu@ec2-198-51-100-1.compute-1.amazonaws.com